gitusp/tedit.vim/README.md

 ## Feedback and Contribution

-If you find any bug, please report them on Github Issues.
+If you find a bug, please report it on Github Issues.
 Feel free to make feature requests or feature proposals.
 Thank you!